fitztrev/docs/docs/development/conventions.md

 - camelCase, first letter capitals for constants, classes, objects, types, blah
 - prefer scala3 style (indent unless braces are needed, no-paren ifs, etc)
 - prefer extension methods in lila.common.base.\*, ornicar.scalalib, and cats (.some, Option.has, etc)
-- (link to or combine this wiki with lilaisms)

 ## Typescript